siscia/ComputerEthicsPresentation/PITCHME.md

 ## If we ignore the issues

-We will be prey of companies that are lobbying our parlaments.
+We will be prey of companies that are lobbying our parliament.

 #VSLIDE

-Ammount of money spent in lobbying the US parlament.
+Amount of money spent in lobbying the US parliament.

 * AT&T Inc	$12,660,000
 * Alphabet Inc	$11,850,000
-* Comcast Corp	$10,510,000
+* Compact Corp	$10,510,000
 * Exxon Mobil	$8,840,000
 * Amazon.com 	$8,624,000